N8sGit/nn_tracing/README.md

 If you are looking for more technical details about the API and how to navigate, use, and run the code, jump to the **API Reference, Usage, Dependencies, & Files** sections.
 For a more high level exposition on the project and its motivations and aspirations, read on.

+For a screen recording of a presentation I gave on this project, check out [https://www.youtube.com/watch?v=vsOXrBCX7h4](https://www.youtube.com/watch?v=vsOXrBCX7h4)

 #### What is this?

 nn_tracing (working title) is a experiment in explainable AI that aims to improve model interperability through model transparency.
 The basic pitch is this: most approaches to explainable AI involves tracking and representing metrics *about* the model.
 The goal here is to track and represent metrics *of* the model *itself*.